BathnesDevelopment/BathnesDevelopment-Standards/README.md

 ## Technology standards

 There is a wide variety of technologies used in the Council so there are few obvious limitations when choosing technologies.
-However, repositories should ideally avoid using technologies that are unlikely to be used elsewhere in the Council for development, or that have historically caused issues.
+However, repositories should ideally avoid using technologies unlikely to be used elsewhere in the Council for development, or that have historically caused issues.

-Deploying ones to avoid would likely cause further issues in future maintenance.
+Deploying solutions that we'd rather avoid would likely cause further issues in future maintenance.

-To avoid: Access databases, Oracle databases, VB, Classic ASP pages, PHP Ideal options: ASP.Net, C#, Microsoft SQL Server, PostgreSQL/PostGIS, Powershell
+- To avoid: Access databases, Oracle databases, VB, Classic ASP pages, PHP, Linux-only (unfortunately)
+- Ideal options: ASP.Net, C#, Microsoft SQL Server, PostgreSQL/PostGIS, Powershell, HTML5, JavaScript, jQuery, Bootstrap

 In general the set of technologies per project should be kept as minimal as possible.
 Limit the requirements on server infrastructure setup/resources and the number of distinct technologies used.